aragon/AGPs/AGPs/AGP-Comprehensive-Aragon-Bug-Bounty-Program.md

 - Medium (CVSS 4.0 - 6.0): $10,000 - $25,000
 - Low (CVSS 1.0 - 3.9): $5000 - $10,000

 A cap of $1,000,000 will be set for the program.
+This is a cap for for the total bug bounty liability at any time.
+In the event that the number of projects eligible for the Aragon Association Bug Bounty program causes the total liabilities of the program to exceed $1,000,000, then the Aragon Association will be responsible for selecting which projects are and are not covered.
+This selection will be based on the usage and utility of projects eligible for the program.
 This will allow Aragon to provide meaningful rewards for bug bounties while also limiting total liabilities for the Aragon Association.
-In the event that total liability of the Aragon Association Bug Bounty program exceeds $1,000,000 then the Aragon Association will select which projects are covered.
-This selection will be based on the usage and utility of projects covered by the program.

 ## Motivation for changing this Association policy
 Aragon is now shipping more apps through Aragon One, Autark, Aragon Black, and the Nest program.
 These apps are amazing and could unlock tons of value, but only if people use them…